ganyicz/bond/README.md

 ### Imports

-Since Bond compiles <script setup> tags with Vite, you can use any import supported in a JavaScript file:
+Since Bond compiles `<script setup>` tags with Vite, you can use any import supported in a JavaScript/TypeScript file:

 ```html
 <script setup>